techidaily/site-ai-voice-clone/source/_posts/2024-approved-top-5-udemy-subtitle-translation-tools-for-seamless-auto-translations.md

  When it comes to**Udemy translating subtitles** , there are a lot of things you might have a problem with.
 First, you might not even have the language you are looking for.
 Secondly, the format isn’t the most pleasing.
 And lastly, you cannot display bilingual subtitles to take your learning to the next level.

- That’s where[Udemy Dual Subtitles](https://chromewebstore.google.com/detail/udemy-dual-subtitles-subt/mpedooclpiggpfamidjeemfjoeakebce) comes in.
+ That’s where [Udemy Dual Subtitles](https://chromewebstore.google.com/detail/udemy-dual-subtitles-subt/mpedooclpiggpfamidjeemfjoeakebce) comes in.
 It is a Chrome extension that will work on Google Chrome and Microsoft Edge.
 Its main prowess is displaying bilingual subtitles so you can learn in the most optimal way possible.

  Moreover, Udemy Dual Subtitles expands Udemy’s original subtitles to show duals so you can easily understand what’s going on the screen.
 It can translate Udemy’s official subtitles into all widely used languages; switching them is a piece of cake.